National Homemade Soup Day

-Knew Health is back with more cozy soup recipes!
-You might remember our first round of cozy winter soups with plenty of health benefits – today we’re back with round two.
+We're back with more nourishing soup recipes to warm your soul!
+You might remember our first round of cozy winter soups packed with health benefits – today we're excited to share round two with our Community.

-White Bean Turkey Chili.
-Using canned beans and chicken broth make this crowd-pleasing chili convenient, though fresh or dried beans and homemade broth make this truly fantastic.
-We endorse roasting turkey tenderloins – it’s easier and lower in sodium than buying deli turkey.
-Skinless, boneless chicken breasts or ground turkey are another option.
+This crowd-pleasing chili brings convenience and nutrition together beautifully.
+While canned beans and chicken broth make preparation simple, using fresh or dried beans with homemade broth elevates this dish to something truly special.
+We love roasting turkey tenderloins – it's easier and naturally lower in sodium than purchasing deli turkey.
+Skinless, boneless chicken breasts or ground turkey work wonderfully as alternatives.

 Ingredients: